lab272/semtex_varkinvis/README.md

 analysis for timesteppers.
 Int J Numerical Methods in Fluids.
 V57:
 1435–1458.

+4. Koal K, Stiller J & Blackburn HM (2012) Adapting the spectral vanishing viscosity method for large-eddy simulations in cylindrical configurations.
+Journal of Computational Physics V231: 3389–3405.

+5. Chin C, Ng HCH, Blackburn HM, Monty J & Ooi ASH (2015) Turbulent pipe flow at Re_tau=1000: a comparison of wall-resolved large-eddy simulation, direct numerical simulation and hot-wire experiment.
+Computers and Fluids V122: 26–33.

 Technical details
 -----------------

-The code is designed to compile and run on Unix-based operating systems including Linux and OSX (and has been successfully compiled and run on a wide variety of such systems for over two decades).
+The code is designed to compile and run on Unix-based operating systems including Linux and OS X (and has been successfully compiled and run on a wide variety of such systems for over two decades).
-Optional multi-process parallelisation across Fourier modes is supported via MPI.
+Optional multi-process parallelisation across 2D Fourier modes is supported via MPI.

-The method uses continuous-Galerkin Legendre--Gauss--Lobatto nodal-based spectral-element elliptic equation solvers, a 2,3,5 prime-factor FFT, and a backward-time (a.k.a. stiffly-stable) equal-order (P_N-P_N) velocity-pressure semi-explicit timesplitting
+The method uses continuous-Galerkin Legendre–Gauss–Lobatto nodal-based spectral-element elliptic equation solvers, a 2,3,5 prime-factor FFT, and a backward-time (a.k.a. stiffly-stable) equal-order (P_N-P_N) velocity-pressure semi-explicit timesplitting